 4. Handpainted Ceramic Bowls

 Pottery painting is pretty easy when you have the right tools.
-You don’t need to draw many intricate details and complicated patterns to gain a beautiful utensils set.
+You don’t need to draw many intricate details and complicated patterns to gain a beautiful utensil set.

 First, you should get multi-surface paint, a brush, and toothpicks to paint your bowl.
 Then, after using your artistic skills on the bowl, you should put it in the oven to dry.